 The bright-field microscopy produces an image with a coloured specimen having lightened background.
-Generally, the microorganisms do not absorb light but after staining, the organisms get the ability to absorb the light.
+Generally, the microorganisms do not absorb light, but the organisms can absorb the light after staining.

 Content: Bright Field Microscopy

 - Definition of Bright Field Microscopy

 - For Better Results